AbdEl-RhmanMohamad/2015-Flight-Delays-and-Cancellations/README.md

 Used my Kaggle API credentials.
 These will be used to authenticate and download the dataset.

 ## Extracting Data Using PySpark
 A PySpark script is used to download and process the data from Kaggle.
-The following code snippet shows the process:
+[PySpark Code](https://github.com/AbdEl-RhmanMohamad/2015-Flight-Delays-and-Cancellations/blob/main/Flight%20Delays%20.py)

 ## Scheduling the Notebook
 The Microsoft Fabric notebook is set up to run on a schedule based on business needs to ensure that the data is regularly updated.